Dulwich Picture Gallery: Donors

 The gallery attracted donors from its earliest days.
-In 1835 William Linley (1771–1835) — last of a musical and theatrical family, (many of whom had connections to Dulwich College) and brother-in-law to playwright Richard Brinsley Sheridan — bequeathed his collection of family portraits to the gallery.
-Among these paintings were works by Thomas Gainsborough, Archer James Oliver, James Lonsdale and Sir Thomas Lawrence.
+In 1835 William Linley (1771–1835)—last of a musical and theatrical family (many of whom had connections to Dulwich College) and brother-in-law to playwright Richard Brinsley Sheridan—bequeathed his collection of family portraits to the gallery.
+Among these paintings were works by Thomas Gainsborough, Archer James Oliver, James Lonsdale and Thomas Lawrence.

 The portraitist and Royal Academician William Beechey (1753–1839) donated a picture of the gallery's founder Bourgeois he had painted on the back of a picture by Joshua Reynolds in 1836 adding two images to the collection, although only one can be shown at a time.
-In 2012, the side of the canvas on display is by Reynolds.
+In 2012, the side of the canvas on display was by Reynolds.

 British portrait art became better represented due to the benefaction of Charles Fairfax Murray, a Pre-Raphaelite painter, collector and dealer.
 A group of 40 pictures were donated by Murray in 1911 and others followed in 1915 and 1917–18.